 There are three main entities in the architecture.

 MDSC: This entity is responsible for coordinating a L3VPN service request (expressed in L3SM) with the IP Network Controller and the Transport Network Controller (PNC).
 One of the key responsibilities of the MDSC for TE services is to coordinate with both the IP Network Controller and the Transport network Controller for the mapping of L3VPN Service Model and ACTN VN/TE-Tunnel models.
-In the case where there are no suitable existing TE tunnels that can support VPN service requirements, the MDSC will need to coordinate with the Transport Network Controller to dynamically create TE-tunnel(s) and then provide this TE-tunnel information to the IP Network Controller.
+The MDSC could select an existing suitable VN/TE tunnel that can support VPN service requirement or the MDSC will coordinate with the Transport Network Controller to dynamically create ACTN VN (and TE-tunnel(s)) and then provide this TE-tunnel information to the IP Network Controller.

 IP Network Controller: This entity is responsible for device configuration to create PE-PE L3VPN tunnels for the VPN customer and for the configuration of the L3VPN VRF on the PE nodes.